danleh/wasabi/README.md

 # Wasabi: A Dynamic Analysis Framework for WebAssembly

-Wasabi is a framework for dynamic analysis of WebAssembly binaries.
+Wasabi is a framework for dynamically analyzing WebAssembly binaries.
 A high-level introduction, live demo, and more can be found at http://wasabi.software-lab.org.
-Our ASPLOS 2019 paper [*Wasabi: A Framework for Dynamically Analyzing WebAssembly*](https://software-lab.org/publications/asplos2019_Wasabi.pdf) (won a best paper award) contains more in-depth explanations and evaluation results.
+Our ASPLOS 2019 paper [*Wasabi: A Framework for Dynamically Analyzing WebAssembly*](https://software-lab.org/publications/asplos2019_Wasabi.pdf) (which won a best paper award) contains more in-depth explanations and evaluation results.
+Check also the `README`s in the other directories of this repository.

-## Code
+## Source Code

 Wasabi is built on binary instrumentation.
 For that, we have developed our own WebAssembly parser, instrumentation library, and encoder in Rust.
-Those libraries may be useful independent of Wasabi for other projects on WebAssembly analysis and instrumentation as well.
+This code may be useful independently of Wasabi as well.
+In fact, we have used it also for other projects on WebAssembly analysis and instrumentation.
-You can find the code in `crates/` (the Rust term for libraries).
+You can find the source code in `crates/` (the Rust term for libraries).

 ## Tutorial at PLDI 2019

-We gave an introduction and tutorial on using Wasabi for dynamically analyzing WebAssembly binaries at PLDI 2019.
+We gave an introduction and tutorial on using Wasabi at PLDI 2019.
-See `tutorial_pldi2019/` for more information.
+See `tutorial-pldi2019/` for more information.

-## Installation Instructions
+## Installation

 **Dependencies** and **useful tools**:
-- Git, CMake, and GCC or Clang for building the dependencies (possibly more)
+- Git, CMake, and GCC or Clang for building the dependencies (possibly more).
-- A modern **browser**, e.g., Firefox or Chrome
+- A modern **browser**, e.g., Firefox or Chrome.
 - **WebAssembly Binary Toolkit (WABT)**: https://github.com/WebAssembly/wabt.
 ```wat2wasm```/```wasm2wat``` for converting Wasm binaries to/from text, ```wasm-objdump``` for inspecting binaries, and ```wasm-interp``` for a simple interpreter.
 - **Emscripten**: https://emscripten.org.